 - RWE Aktiengesellschaft, a leading European utility group, in its successful defence of a US$1.4 billion damages claim, subject to LCIA arbitration, brought by the Russian Sintez Group, owned by Senator Leonid Lebedev

 Deborah is ranked as a leading individual for Banking Litigation (for which she is ranked in the top tier), Financial Services (Contentious Regulatory) and Litigation in Chambers UK, 2017.
-She is recognised as a leading individual for Banking Litigation and Commercial Litigation in The Legal 500, 2016, where she is also recommended for Financial Services (Contentious).
+She is recognised as a leading individual for Banking Litigation and Commercial Litigation in The Legal 500, 2017, where she is also recommended for Financial Services (Contentious), Regulatory Investigations and Corporate Crime, and Fraud: Civil.
 Deborah is also ranked for Dispute Resolution: Litigation in Chambers Global, 2016 and for Litigation in Chambers Europe, 2016.
-She was one of The Lawyer's Hot 100 for 2012 and ranked as one of Chambers' Top 100, 2013.

 Deborah is a member of the Commercial Court Committee and a Trustee of the Trust for London.